IMMERSIVE DESIGN THEORY - "THE MAGIC THRESHOLD".

 Where Is Your Threshold?

-One of the most powerful aspects of the Magic Threshold is that you, the designer, chooses where it lives.
+One of the most powerful aspects of the Magic Threshold is that the designer, chooses where it lives.
 It can appear at multiple moments along the customer journey:

 At the first point of exposure: A themed advertisement, an in-world website, or a cryptic booking platform can set the tone.
 This early threshold gives you more narrative real estate but requires total commitment to tone and detail from the outset.

-At the point of purchase: Perhaps the customer receives an “invitation” rather than a ticket confirmation—an in-world message drawing them deeper into your narrative space.
+At the point of purchase: Perhaps the customer receives an “invitation” rather than a ticket confirmation.
+An in-world message drawing them deeper into your narrative space.

 At the final step before entry: The threshold becomes a clear, hard line.
 A curtain, a door, a blackout.
 One moment, they are an audience.
 The next, they are participants.